 In this section

 The first step in managing any of the several diseases caused by Phytophthora spp. is to obtain an accurate diagnosis.
-Although Phytophthora is a recognized disease problem in the Pacific Northwest, it has been misdiagnosed half the time in Oregon.10 A wide variety of cultural and chemical controls can be implemented for Phytophthora problems.
+Although Phytophthora is a recognized disease problem in the Pacific Northwest, it has been misdiagnosed in the field half the time in Oregon.10 A wide variety of cultural and chemical controls can be implemented for Phytophthora problems.
 Time spent collecting all the information for an accurate diagnosis will aid management efforts in the long run.

 Diagnosing a Phytophthora Problem

 Certain lines of evidence can quickly lead you toward (or away from) a Phytophthora disease diagnosis.
 The evidence is in the field characteristics, field history, and symptoms of the affected plants.
-Knowing the biology of the Phytophthora fungus and conditions that favor its development also helps the diagnosis.2, 3 Plant samples can also be taken to a laboratory for traditional or “high tech” tests to confirm the presence of this fungus-like organism.
+Knowing the biology of the Phytophthora organism and conditions that favor its development also helps the diagnosis.2, 3 Plant samples can also be taken to a laboratory for traditional or “high tech” tests to confirm the presence of this fungus-like organism.

 Field Characteristics and History